Adopt A Rose

 Special thanks to our partners

 Special Note: our office is open for adoptions M-F, 9 AM to 5 PM.
-You can order on-line any time, but we will not process the order until Monday.
+You can order on-line any time.
+If you order during the weekend, we will not process the order until Monday.
 Hope that is okay!

 “We feel the Adopt a Rose program is a great way to support the Guadalupe River Park Conservancy and appreciate having a way to honor our loved ones.
 We now sponsor three roses through the program.
 Several years ago we attended Spring In Guadalupe Gardens” and heard about the program.
 We immediately signed up to sponsor “French Lace” in memory of Carol’s mother and Betty’s sister who were rose lovers and who both had died of cancer.
 Soon after we added “Lavender Pinnochio” in memory of Betty’s mother, another sister, and just recently we added her nephew to that inscription.
 Then we discovered and adopted “Ulmer Munster” in honor of ‘Friendship.”